 Difficulties encountered by Education students were also identified

-Meanwhile, results for Science was delivered by Ms. Prosibeth G. Bacarisas, and Technology and Livelihood Education was delivered by Ms. Joan Grace Q. Duero.
-LET performance for the past school years were tabulated and the difficulties encountered by Education students were also identified.
+Meanwhile, the results for Science were delivered by Ms. Prosibeth G. Bacarisas while Ms. Joan Grace Q. Duero delivered the Technology and Livelihood Education results.
+LET performance for the past school years was tabulated and the difficulties encountered by Education students were also identified.

-As a whole, the Learning Continuity Review aims to describe the assurance of learning retention on the courses embedded in a curricular program with which knowledge and skillset are established on every student.
+The Learning Continuity Review aims to describe the assurance of learning retention on the courses embedded in a curricular program with which knowledge and skillset are established in every student.